'I was very ill but I couldn't accept it' - Ex-Man Utd star Cole opens up on mental and physical battle | Goal.com

 One of the events Cole could not play a full part in was the Treble reunion game between United's side of 1999 and their Bayern Munich counterparts at Old Trafford in May 2019.

-Cole could only manager a brief cameo appearance in the game as the rest of Sir Alex Ferguson's former charges celebrated the 20th anniversary of their famous win in Barcelona.
+Cole could only manage a brief cameo appearance in the game as the rest of Sir Alex Ferguson's former charges celebrated the 20th anniversary of their famous win in Barcelona.

 “We had spoken before the game and everyone knew where I was at,” he says.
 “Some of the boys were a bit disappointed for me because they wanted me to play a bit more, but mentally and physically I knew I couldn’t do it.